 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

-Taiwan has been repeatedly listed as one of the World’s hottest destinations for Vegans and being a Vegan now myself – I’ve realized that traveling is going to take on a whole new shape for me now.
+Taiwan has been repeatedly listed as one of the world’s hottest destinations for Vegans and being a Vegan now myself – I’ve realized that traveling is going to take on a whole new shape for me now.
+Even before I was vegan, Taiwan has been a place I’ve anticipated after seeing places like Taroko Gorge and Ho Ping Island.
 I’m excited about this new adventure and learning to explore the world with a different mindset but I also realize it will create its own challenges too so when I know I can visit a destination that practically caters to Vegans, well…sign me up!

 According to Wikipedia, 13% of Taiwan identifies to being a vegetarian – making it the largest population of vegetarians anywhere in the world.
 Even those who don’t identify as vegetarian or vegan at least understand it, eat at meat-less restaurants and give recommendations.
 Sounds pretty great to me!

 Taiwan has so many great options for Vegans – everything from markets, street food, Vegan restaurants, vegetable and fruit stands and more – and here are just a few things I’m most excited about experiencing when I visit Taiwan!

 I’ve had steamed buns before.
 Here in Nashville, we have many, many food trucks and one specializes in steamed buns!
 Something about that gooey-ooey doughy mess with delicious fillings makes these buns a major comfort food!

 Sweet potatoes, flour, sugar and fried in oil – what’s not to love?!
 It’s like sweet potato fries in ball form and that sounds absolutely wonderful to me even if its not too healthy.